 The master’s degree course consists of required and elective courses and a master’s thesis.
 The courses are composed of lecture courses and seminar courses.
 Lecture courses are divided into 5 fields:

-All lecture courses in the field of Computer and Information Sciences for Globalization, which is suited for the double degree program, are taught in English.
+All lecture courses in the field of Computer and Information Sciences for Globalization are taught in English.
 A few lectures from 1, 2, and 3 are taught in English.
-Students of the double degree program are allowed to take any lecture courses.
 In order to adapt to rapidly changing information technology, ad hoc lectures are also provided.

 Seminar courses are related to your research.
 There are three compulsory courses: